ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 used to send Messages to the multicast group.
 The Connection object that is created will support `Send` but not `Receive`.
 Any Connections created this way are send-only, and do not join the multicast group.
-The resulting Connection will have a Local Endpoint indicating the local interface to which the Connection is bound and a Remote Endpoint indicating the multicast group.
+The resulting Connection will have a Local Endpoint identifying the local interface to which the Connection is bound and a Remote Endpoint identifying the multicast group.

 The following API calls can be used to configure a Preconnection before calling `Initiate`: